 [ ] l.163 - how do we know these are the asymptotic dynamics? complex systems can have long transients

 This is indeed a fundamental problem.
-As far as we know, there is no robust way of distinguishing a complicated transient from a chaotic attractor by numerical means alone, and our system is not suitable for being tackled analytically.
-Our approach here rested in the idea of “simulating for long enough”.
-In those cases where the system landed in a stable or cyclic attractor, we could clearly distinguish between transient and asymptotic dynamics.
-We made sure that our stabilization time was longer than the typical timescales of those clearly identified transients.
-We assumed that the transients for the chaotic cases will have similar time scales.
-Additionally, we expect that the fact that we are analyzing massive numbers of simulated ecosystems will minimize the effect of wrongly classified simulations.
+As far as we know, there is no robust way of distinguishing transient chaos from a chaotic attractor in such highly dimensional model.
+In our approach we tried first to find a typical timescale of transient dynamics by very long simulations.
+After that, we made sure that our stabilization time was longer than the typical timescales of those clearly identified transients.
+However we cannot exclude that we have misinterpreted some transients, but we think that these slow transients are not so common that it would have a significant effect on our results.

 [x] l.168 - the CEP isn’t really relevant here, because the Lotka-Volterra competition formulation implies more than 1 resource, and the predators are limiting factors too (Holt 1977, Chesson & Kuang 2008)